cyrusimap/cyrus-imapd/doc/source/imap/admin/configs/imapd.conf.rst

         The prefix for the addressbook mailboxes hierarchies.
 The hierarchy delimiter will be automatically appended.
 The public addressbook hierarchy will be at the toplevel of the shared namespace.
-A user's personal calendar hierarchy will be a child of their Inbox.
+A user's personal addressbook hierarchy will be a child of their Inbox.

     .. endblob addressbookprefix